Aider: The Open Source AI Coding Assistant That Works in Your Terminal

 Aider is an open source, terminal-based AI coding assistant that integrates with git to make and commit changes to your codebase.
 It is MIT-licensed, works with any LLM (Anthropic, OpenAI, Groq, local Ollama models), and is built around git as the unit of truth.
 If you want zero vendor lock-in, full control over which model you use, and a coding assistant that treats git commits as a first-class feature, Aider is worth understanding.

-What Aider Is
+What Is Aider?

 Aider runs in your terminal.
 You tell it which files to work in, describe what you want to change, and it edits those files and commits the changes to git automatically.
 Every change Aider makes is a git commit with a generated message.
 If you don't like a change, you revert it with git revert like any other commit.